FixelAlgorithmsTeam/FixelCourses/InstallCondaEnv.md

 1. Update Windows
    Make sure your Windows version is updated using `Windows Update`.
-   For Windows 10 it should be `Windows 10 Version 22H2` or more.
+   For Windows 10 it should be `Windows 10 Version 22H2` or later.
 2. Install Windows Terminal
    It suggested to install [Windows Terminal](https://github.com/microsoft/terminal).
    If can be done, the best way is to install it using the Windows Store: [Windows Store - Windows Terminal](https://apps.microsoft.com/detail/9N0DX20HK701).